drocheam/optrace/docs/source/usage/image.rst

 The file type is automatically determined from the file ending in the path string.

-Often times the image is flipped, but it can be flipped using ``flip=True``.
+Often times the image is flipped, but it can be flipped using :python:`flip=True`.
 This rotates the image by 180 degrees.

 .. code-block:: python